Hornbill-Docs/style-guide/style-guide/apostrophes.md

 - Do not use *'s* to show the possessive form of abbreviations, brand names, or product names.

   **Examples (incorrect) ❌**
-    - Postgres' latest version supports the JSON data type.
+    - PostgreSQL's latest version supports the JSON data type.
     - Use MySQL's InnoDB storage engine as your default database storage engine.

   **Examples (correct) ✅**
-    - The latest version of Postgres supports the JSON data type.
+    - The latest version of PostgreSQL supports the JSON data type.
     - Use the InnoDB storage engine of MySQL as your default database storage engine.

 - Do not use *'s* to show the possessive form of Hornbill unless you refer to only the company and do not identify goods or services.